mkumm/mkumm_blog/content/posts/up-and-running-hugo/index.md

 Total in 93 ms

-$ flyctl deply
+$ flyctl deploy
 ```

 ## Feedback

  I hope you found this post helpful.
-Feel free to [DM on Twitter @mkumm](https://twitter.com/mkumm) with any feedback or questions.
+Feel free to [DM on Twitter @mkumm](https://twitter.com/mkumm) email me at [mike @ mkumm.com](mailto:mike@mkumm.com) with any feedback or questions.